Glenwood Springs is the perfect place to visit for a little relaxation and rejuvenation along with beautiful scenery and a small-town feel.

 - You can purchase a ticket for just the round-trip gondola ride.

 Pro Tip: If it is a warm day, enjoy the outdoor activities early in the day or later in the afternoon.
 Spend the heat of the day doing the cave tours.
 The temperature inside the cave is in the 50s year-round, so you might need a jacket.
+After this, you can visit some great restaurants that Glenwood Springs has to offer.

 7. Gondola Ride